Navigating the Basics of a DOT Inspection: A Comprehensive Guide

 The Inspection Report

-If any violations are found during the inspection, corrective actions must be taken promptly.
+Corrective actions must be taken promptly if any violations are found during the inspection.
 The carrier and the driver are jointly responsible for addressing these issues.
-Visit & know about DOT Authority Package.
+Visit & learn about the DOT Authority Package.
 The FMCSA must also be provided with a signed statement certifying that the violations have been corrected.
 Failure to do so can lead to the vehicle being placed out of service or even legal penalties.

 Recordkeeping